enghausen/0x06-exercises/README.md

 Enter coordinates:
 ```

+## Representing a vehicle
+Create a header file and a source file (`vehicle.h`, `vehicle.cpp`) and add the structure to the file.

+Remember to update `.vscode/task.json` to include the new file (only include the `.cpp` file).

 ## Representing GPS coordinates
 Consider the following: how could you use a `struct` to organize the function parameters?

+Don't forget to update the `Vehicle` struct to include the new `GeoLocation` struct and the new source file to `.vscode/task.json`.

 ### Calculating the distance between two GPS coordinates
 To take the curvature of the Earth into account, we'll use the Haversine formula.
 Create a header and source file the for following functions: